McLaren MP4/4: Other

 The MP4/4 was voted the greatest Formula One car of all time by a panel of Formula One engineers and designers.
 It was also voted greatest race car of the 20th century by Autosport readers.

 Steve Nichols has said that he was honoured to lead the McLaren design team including Matthew Jeffreys, Dave North, Bob Bell, Hugh Moran, Dave Neilson, Tim Wright, Colin Smith, Mike Lock, and Paul Merrit.
 He thought that the MP4/4 was the culmination of all the experience and effort of all the McLaren people who worked so hard to design, produce and race this car and that it was the perfect validation of the concept of teamwork.

 Senna's MP4/4 was included in the 2001 video game Gran Turismo 3 under the aliases "F688/S" (Japanese and American NTSC-J/NTSC-U/C versions) and "Polyphony002" (European PAL version).
 The MP4/4 in its actual, licensed version would later reappear in Gran Turismo 7, as part of the 1.20 update.

-The MP4/4 was one of three car choices in the 1988 Accolade computer game Grand Prix Circuit.
-The game was available for Amiga, Amstrad CPC, Apple IIGS, Commodore 64, DOS and ZX Spectrum.
+The MP4/4 is one of three car choices in the 1988 Accolade video game Grand Prix Circuit.

-The MP4/4 was released as downloadable content for the 2015 video game Forza Motorsport 6.
+The MP4/4 was released as downloadable content in Forza Motorsport 6.

 In F1 2017 the MP4/4 is available as a classic Formula One car in the "Special Edition" of the game or as downloadable content.
-It is available for free in the following F1 2018, F1 2019 and F1 2020 games.
+It is available for free in the following F1 2018, F1 2019 and F1 2020.

 The MP4/4 has been added to the mobile game Real Racing 3 Version 6.0 by Firemonkeys, an EA Studio in December 2017.
 The game is available for Apple iOS devices, Android Devices, Nvidia Shield, and Amazon.com Kindle Fire.

+The MP4/4 has a Lego Icons set made of it (set no.10330), released on 1 March 2024.
+The set also includes an Ayrton Senna minifigure.